Herbs are very beneficial for honey bees in the homestead apiary! Learn which flowering and medicinal herbs for bees you should grow in your garden.

 Preparing and Cleaning Your Hive Boxes

-When preparing to take on a new hive, or just generally cleaning out your boxes from an old hive, there are a few herbs you can use to promote general health and keep pests, like ants, away from the hive.
+When preparing to take on a new hive, or just generally cleaning out your boxes from an old hive, there are a few herbs for bees you can use to promote general health and keep pests, like ants, away from the hive.

 Wash down the hive with the herbal solution recipe below, then rub down the inside of the hive with sprigs of rosemary, thyme, catnip, and mint.
 You can even lay these herbs on the inside top cover of your hive to deter insect pests.